-This prospectus (this "Offering Document") is not a prospectus for purposes of the EU Prospectus Regulation.
-This Offering Document has been prepared on the basis that any offer of the notes in the EEA will be made only to an EU Qualified Investor.
-Accordingly, any person making or intending to make an offer in the EEA of notes which are the subject of the offering contemplated in this Offering Document may only do so with respect to EU Qualified Investors.
+This prospectus is not a prospectus for purposes of the EU Prospectus Regulation.
+This prospectus has been prepared on the basis that any offer of the notes in the EEA will be made only to an EU Qualified Investor.
+Accordingly, any person making or intending to make an offer in the EEA of notes which are the subject of the offering contemplated in this prospectus may only do so with respect to EU Qualified Investors.
 None of the trust, the depositor or any of the underwriters has authorized, nor do they authorize, the making of any offer of notes in the EEA other than to EU Qualified Investors.